As the internet turns 50, experts weigh future advances and emerging issues

 What if that widespread access doesn’t apply to everyone or every country?

 “I do worry that we’re in for trouble,” he says.
 “I’m concerned that nation states will put walls around their national networks and won’t communicate with others.
 China, Russia, Turkey, even the EU – what if you can’t move from one of these areas of the internet to another?

-If we break up into separate networks, we lose an awful lot.
-We lose the ability to roam around without boundaries, and that has made the internet so powerful.”
+"If we break up into separate networks, we lose an awful lot.
+We lose the ability to roam around without boundaries, and that has made the internet so powerful."

 Charles Severance, clinical professor of information at the University of Michigan, says he also fears that what he calls today’s golden age of universal internet connectivity will go away.

 “I think there will be dark forces, whether companies or governments, that will control our connections,” says Severance, who teaches a course called Internet History, Technology and Security.

 “What if there’s a day when people will only be approved to connect to Facebook?
 Try to go to another site and the connection won’t work.
 Whoever holds these shared resources will become traffic cops and they will make you bribe them or pay them for resources.”

 “We are in the golden age of the internet,” Severance says.
 “In 50 years, we’ll say, ‘When I was a kid, you could connect from anywhere.
 You could put up any website.’
 And kids will say, ‘What?’
 It’ll be so sad that only old people will remember how great the internet was.
 I’m not looking forward to the next 50 years.
 I’m just really happy now."